ZygimantasKoncius/simple-admin-app/README.md

 `meteor`

-and afterwards just open localhost:3000 in your browser
+Afterwards just open localhost:3000 in your browser.

+Login and registration works, however doesn't display messages on failed attempts.